Revenue and Growth12-minute read

 Featured expert avatar

-Neel is a finance leader with an over 10-year winning record in Fortune 50 companies.
+Neel is a veteran finance leader who formerly held C-suite roles at Medtronic and Johnson & Johnson.
 He has driven more than $250 million in transformations and enacted sustainable change in multinationals, SMEs, and startups.

 Featured expert avatar

-Rohit brings over 20 years of consulting experience that includes M&A due diligence and integration.
+Rohit has more than 20 years of consulting experience that includes M&A due diligence and integration.
 He specializes in leading mission-critical programs in financial services and media and entertainment.
+He previously worked for Accenture and Liberty Advisor Group.

 Featured expert avatar

 David is a senior leader in corporate development, team building, and partnership engagement.
-He has held C-suite and board member positions in industries ranging from medtech and healthcare to fintech and NGO.
+He has held C-suite and board member positions in industries ranging from medtech and healthcare to fintech and NGOs.

 Featured expert avatar